-- Estimate the grain size of the specimen

-- Observe twin boundaries

-- Observe and photograph in both bright- and dark-field the following:

-- o Thickness fringes, bend contours and areas which exhibit both 'mixed-up'.
-Use the thickness fringes to estimate the sample thickness in this region.

-- o Dislocations and dislocation networks,

-- o Grain boundaries and grain boundary contrast fringes.

-- o Precipitates.

-- o Any other features of interest
+- Estimate the grain size of the specimen - Tilt to a zone axis, record both Kikuchi line patterns and some typical diffraction spot patterns.
+Diffraction patterns should be indexed and the zone axis should be deduced from the reflections present (only major zone-axes will be captured) - Set up 2-beam diffraction conditions with one Bragg reflection strongly excited and observe and record in both bright- and dark-field the following: - o Thickness fringes, bend contours and areas which exhibit both 'mixed-up'.
+Use the thickness fringes to estimate the sample thickness in this region. - o Dislocations and dislocation networks, - o Grain boundaries and grain boundary contrast fringes. - o Precipitates. - o Any other features of interest.